-LPG products (LPG, cylinders & accessories) and industrial gases are the product lines of PPC's subsidiary, Pryce Gases, Inc. (PGI) under the PryceGas brand.
-Real estate sales are the responsibility of the parent company, Pryce Corporation.
-Vitamins and some over-the-counter pharmaceutical products are handled by Pryce Pharmaceuticals, Inc., another subsidiary of PPC.
-Oro Oxygen Corporation (OOC), a wholly-owned subsidiary of PGI, handles the same products as PGI's, but operates only in Luzon.
+Liquefied Petroleum Gas (LPG) and industrial gases are products of Pryce Gases, Inc. (PGI) - a subsidiary of the parent company Pryce Corporation (PC).
+Real estate is under Pryce Corporation (PC); while vitamins and supplements are handled by Pryce Pharmaceuticals, Inc. (PPhI), also a subsidiary of PC.
+Oro Oxygen Corporation (OOC) is a subsidiary of PGI, which distributes LPG and industrial gases in Luzon.

-Revenues and Volume Growth
+Revenue and Volume Growth